Dev4rno/devarno/_posts/dje-skyflow-1.md

 Remember, every great project starts with a simple problem and grows through iteration and learning.
 Keep building, keep learning, and most importantly, keep sharing what you learn with others.

-#### 2. Service Pattern

-One of the most important architectural decisions was implementing a clear service layer pattern.

-For those new to backend development, here’s a basic introduction of the application layers we need to consider:

-##### Repository Layer

-This is where we handle all interactions with the database.
-Each repository represents a specific collection and contains methods for performing CRUD (Create, Read, Update, Delete) operations.
-By abstracting database logic into repositories, we can easily change or update our database interactions without affecting the service or business logic.

-##### Service Layer

-This is where the business logic of the application lives.
-A service typically interacts with one or more repositories to perform operations and implement application workflows.
-The service layer does not directly access the database; instead, it calls the appropriate methods in the repository layer.
-This ensures the service layer focuses on higher-level application logic, such as validation, data transformation, and coordination between multiple repositories.

-##### Router Layer

-This is where the application endpoints are defined.
-Each route handles incoming HTTP requests and forwards them to the appropriate service layer.
-The service layer processes the request and interacts with the repository as needed, and the result is returned to the client.
-By keeping the endpoints simple and delegating logic to the service layer, we maintain a clear separation of responsibilities.

-Each major [Skyflow](https://skyflow.me) feature (`Flow`, `Clout`, `Kudos`, `Pulse`) has its own corresponding service, repository and database collection.

-This separation of concerns makes the code far more maintainable and easily testable.

 #### 3. Engagement Analysis

 While both `Clout` and `Kudos` dive deep into Bluesky's social fabric, they illuminate different aspects of network influence.